-- Electronic items.
+- Electronic items left unused for too long.
 Some electronic items which have been kept in storage for too long without being used may have issues when used again.

 Other than the above, I am a huge advocate on buying preloved items.
 It helps to save money, save our earth and reduce our decision-making to a certain extent.

 With platforms like parent groups on social media and other second-hand marketplaces, sometimes you might even be able to get items in very good condition for free!
 In fact, my third pregnancy was a surprise to us and so I had actually already sold/given away most of my baby items then.
 So I had to start from scratch!
 Yet, I was reluctant to spend much money since I was only going to use the items for one baby.
 With 9 months to bake the baby in my womb, I had sufficient time to ask a couple of friends for their unwanted pre-loved items and also start looking around on such online platforms.
 By the time I was in my third trimester, I had managed to pick up more than half of the items in my basic essentials list for free and spent less than $500 buying the rest!